 What Causes Hemolytic Uremic Syndrome?

-While the root cause of many cases of hemolytic uremic syndrome cannot be determined for certain, some medical experts believe the triggering events may include:
+While the root cause of many cases of hemolytic uremic syndrome cannot be determined, some medical experts believe the triggering events may include:

 - E. Coli

 - Medications (chemotherapy, immunosuppressive drugs, ticlopidine, and quinine)

 Signs and Symptoms

 Signs and symptoms of hemolytic uremic syndrome include: